IsmailFaiz/cse15l-lab-reports/index.md

 # Part 1

 Following is the java code for a web server that keeps track of a single string that gets added to by incoming requests.
-The code is based on `NumberServer.java` provided in Lab 2.
+The code is based on the files provided in the  [wavelet repository](https://github.com/ucsd-cse15l-f22/wavelet) used for Lab 3.
+In `StringServer.java`, the class `Handler` implements interface `URLHandler` implemented in `Server.java`.
+Additionally, the class `StringServer` makes a call to a static method provided in 'Server.java'.

 ## StringServer.java